A low-cost, open source USB 3.0 Software Defined Radio platform with many examples and tutorials to help you experiment with RF. Read more

 As such, bladeRF, much like other SDR's, is considered a piece of test equipment.
 If you plan on connecting to an antenna, it is your responsibility to ensure you are in compliance with any of your local laws regarding spectral usage in both the TX and RX cases!

 BACKER - A bladeRF production unit, USB3 SS cable, and two SMA cables delivered by May.
-This is for backers who want to see the project get funded, and want a finished product with support under Linux, Windows and Mac OS X.Estimated delivery:Add $15 USD to ship outside the US
+This is for backers who want to see the project get funded, and want a finished product with support under Linux, Windows and Mac OS X.Estimated delivery:Ships anywhere in the world

 BACKER - Same as the bladeRF production unit with a larger 115KLE FPGA.
-Although not necessary for most applications, the larger FPGA gives the bladeRF more signal processing power.Estimated delivery:Add $15 USD to ship outside the US
+Although not necessary for most applications, the larger FPGA gives the bladeRF more signal processing power.Estimated delivery:Ships anywhere in the world

 14 backers Limited (1 left of 15)